 Our mission is to create opportunities to experience, celebrate, and explore the diversity of the world’s cultures, through music and the arts.

-All Lotus programming supports the institutional mission: the annual Lotus World Music & Arts Festival, Lotus Blossoms Educational Outreach, and Edible Lotus, as well as a vibrant Visual Arts program.
+All Lotus programming supports the institutional mission: our annual Lotus World Music & Arts Festival; our Lotus Blossoms Educational Outreach program; the Lotus Firebay, our community space for performances and workshops; and Edible Lotus, our fundraiser; as well as a vibrant Visual Arts program.
 Lotus also offers special programming and events with community partners throughout the year.